xgrr34/lab10_java/README.md

 # Introduction
-This is a solution for lab 11
+This is a solution for Lab 11